mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ### Non-Goals

+- The sidecars not include [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner).
--  Not include [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner).
-It doesn't depend on release-tools or csi-lib-utils.
+  - Because it doesn't depend on release-tools or csi-lib-utils.
+- [release-tools](https://github.com/kubernetes-csi/csi-release-tools) and [csi-lib-utils](https://github.com/kubernetes-csi/csi-lib-utils) are not included in the monorepo.
+  - we can start with the sidecars only and no utility libraries, after we see that it works in CI then we can consider moving the utilities to the monorepo. we will open another KEP if we need to move them.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion